 I’m just going to show you an example of the New York Times here and what we can find out, really.
 What we’ve got here, is we’ve got what’s known as the Growth Quadrant, which helps you to visualize the competitive landscape.

 You’ve got the traffic volume, which represents the current audience size.
-The traffic growth, which reflects the pace at which researched competitors expand within your market.
-We’ve got Game Changers, you’ve got Leaders, you’ve Niche Players, and Established Players.
+The traffic growth reflects the pace at which researched competitors expand within your market.
+We’ve got Game Changers, you’ve got Leaders, you’ve Niche Players and Established Players.

 You may have had a conversation internally, and I’ve seen these conversations where, you know, a company will say, “Our client is 45-55 and it’s mainly males.”
 Then when you actually start to dig into some of this more robust data, you can actually start to see what the true figure is, not what people think their perception of what their customer is.